officialbishowb/officialbishowb/README.md

 - 📖 Learning daily

 <strong>About my repos</strong>
-<p>A lot of repos are made from the idea that I suddenly had LoL</p>
+<p>A lot of repos are made from the idea that I suddenly had LoL.<br>
-<p>A lot of repos codes are messy so repos with 🛑 will be updated in the future.</p>
+A lot of repos codes are messy so repos with 🛑 will be updated in the future.</p>

 <!---
 officialbishowb/officialbishowb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.